Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 ## 12/04/17
 ### Presentation:
 My Presentation is about ready, including a lot of Gender Analyses.
-I plan to keep my analyses in this new sheet, and to have data compilation in my process-art-corpus.ipynb, because new script, currently called Presentation.ipynb, has an organized analysis, and it will be easier to navigate.
-I plan to rename the file to analysis.ipynb.
+I plan to keep my analyses in this new sheet, and to have data compilation in my process-art-corpus.ipynb, because new script, analysis.ipynb, has an organized analysis, and it will be easier to navigate.

+Removed from my presentation and replaced with bullets:

+Across the corpus, the three speaker types have about the same number of total turns.
+Individual Presenters have on average the most number of turns, while Callers have the fewest.
+So even though there are more callers speaking fewer lines and fewer presenters speaking more lines, the corpus is equally represented in regards to the number of turns by speaker type.

+Experts have the longest sentences.

 ## 12/04/17
 ### Preparing for the Presentation: